puppetlabs/puppetdb/documentation/api/query/v4/catalogs.markdown

 * `hash` (string): SHA-1 hash of the resources of associated with a node's most recent catalog.
-* `producer_timestamp` (string): a string representing the time at which the `replace_catalog` command for a given catalog was submitted from the master.
+* `producer_timestamp` (string): a string representing the time at which the `replace_catalog` command for a given catalog was submitted from the Puppet Server.
-* `producer` (string): the certname of the Puppet master that sent the catalog to PuppetDB.
+* `producer` (string): the certname of the Puppet Server that sent the catalog to PuppetDB.

 ### Subquery relationships